If you have never purchased Semah from us, it's important that you READ THIS ENTIRE PAGE.

 SEMAH GROWERS & RETAILERS:

 Due to government regulations, we are required to have several levels of permits in order to resell Semah, and we are only able to purchase Semah from growers who also have the required permits.
-There are currently no Indigenous Semah growers with the requisite permits in Canada that we are aware of.
-Note: If you are an Indigenous grower of traditional Semah or a business wishing to carry Semah as a product and would like to acquire the necessary permits, please feel free to contact us a firstname.lastname@example.org and we can help steer you in the right direction.
+There are currently no Indigenous Semah growers with the requisite permits in Canada that we are aware of, although we are working to try and change that.
+Note: If you are an Indigenous grower of traditional Semah or a business wishing to carry Semah as a productand would like us to order from you, we steer you towards acquiring the necessary permits, please feel free to contact us a email@example.com and we can help steer you in the right direction.

 HOW MUCH CAN I PURCHASE AT A TIME?